-The 2022-2023 Undergraduate University Bulletin was prepared in the Spring of 2022.
+The 2022-2023 Graduate University Bulletin was prepared in the Spring 2022.
 The material presented is for informational purposes only and should not be construed as the basis of a contract between a student and Austin Peay State University.

-The provisions of this Bulletin will ordinarily be applied as stated; however, the University reserves the right to change any provision listed in this Bulletin, including, but not limited to, academic requirements for graduation, without actual notice to individual students.
+The provisions of this Bulletin ordinarily will be applied as stated; however, the University reserves the right to change any provision listed in this Bulletin, including, but not limited to, academic requirements for graduation, without actual notice to the individual students.

 The University is a member of the following associations:

 - American Association of Colleges for Teacher Education

 - American Association of Collegiate Registrars and Admissions Officers